iinaki/rusty-merkle-tree/README.md

 ### How to run
 - Clone the repository with `git clone`.
 - Enter the directory containing the Merkle Tree files and run `make run`.
-- Additionaly you can run `make all` to run the program and also run the tests, run clippy and format the code.
+- Additionally you can run `make all` to run the program and also run the tests, run clippy and format the code.
 - Use `make test` to run the tests, use `make fmt` to format the code and `make clippy` to run clippy.

 ### How to use